 Saving money is important for any business.
 It’s not that, as business owners, we are cheap.
 It’s that, that money could be put to better use.
 You know, like for things that generate more money.
-So, a few years ago I put a series of blog posts on several photo hacks you could use in your photography.
-I decided to condense those posts about photography hacks into to one post.
+So, a few years ago I put a series of blog posts on several photos hacks you could use in your photography.
+I decided to condense those posts about photography hacks into one post.
 I hope you find these helpful.

 Creating a Night Portrait During the Day

-Photographing a night time image during the day can create a very dramatic effect if executed properly.
+Photographing a nighttime image during the day can create a very dramatic effect if executed properly.
 To accomplish this effect you must use lighting to overcome the sun.
-In this photographic scenario you will be properly lighting your subject and under exposing the background.
+In this photographic scenario, you will be properly lighting your subject and under-exposing the background.

 What You Will Need:

 1 Portable Strobe ( I use Elinchrom RX Lights)

 1 Portable Battery Pack (I use Paul C Buff Vagabond Mini Battery Packs)